Miggy Torres (b. 1992) is a composer and interdisciplinary artist.

 Miggy’s works have been performed internationally with collaborators as diverse as Eastman Broadband (Difrasismos), the Sileo Quartet (I Spoke Peach), and oboist, Jake Gunnar Walsh (Mise En Abyme).
 In 2019, Miggy was a guest artist with the Indiana University Department of Theatre, Drama, and Dance, composing new music for their Spring theatrical production Vinegar Tom.
 Miggy’s A True Noun Does Not Exist for live electronics was premiered by the composer at Studio 5 at IRCAM, Paris, in 2018.

 Miggy’s music has also received various awards and honors such as the Louis Smadbeck Composition Award and a residency at the Soaring Gardens Artist Retreat in Laceyville, PA in 2017 where he collaborated with virtuoso flutist Justine Stephens on a new work, 19 images of breath and space.
 Miggy's On The Fractured Identity of the Millennial was selected for inclusion in the Soaring Gardens: the Second Decade gallery exhibition in Scranton, PA in early 2021.

 • • •

 Originally from South Windsor, CT, Miggy holds degrees in Music Composition from Indiana University (Travers, Gibson, Hass, Freund) and Ithaca College (Grossmann, Wilson).
 Additional summer studies at IRCAM (Tarakajian, Malt), Paris.

-During his tenure at the Ithaca College, Miggy studied voice mezzo-soprano Ivy Walz, conducting with Janet Galván, and music theory pedagogy with Craig Cummings.
+During his tenure at Ithaca College, Miggy studied voice with mezzo-soprano Ivy Walz, conducting with Janet Galván, and music theory pedagogy with Craig Cummings.
 Miggy is a passionate improviser, having studied both solo and ensemble improvisational techniques under Louise Mygatt and Nick Weiser.
 At IU, Miggy founded and led a student-run improvisation ensemble that met weekly in the Spring semesters.

 Miggy is a fierce advocate for bringing new music into communities, having served for two years on the Board of Directors and as Media Administrator and Grant Writer at Connecticut Summerfest, a composition festival that takes place annually in the heart of Connecticut.

 Miggy is of Greco-Puerto Rican descent.
-In addition to music, Miggy also loves writing and keeps an active digital collection of writings on æsthetics, the creative process, and other delightful topics.
+In addition to music, he also loves writing and keeps an active digital collection of writings on æsthetics, the creative process, and other delightful topics.